hernandezb3/llama-on-uconn-hpc/README.md

 ### Run Python Script
 The script uses a demo prompt from the dictionary which asks, "Predict the rating of the following book review on a scale of 1 = bad to 5 = good."
 The script contains a loop that combines this prompt with each of the 20 reviews in goodreads_20.csv, inputs them into the model, returns an output, and calculates the root mean square error (RMSE) to determine how much the rating outputted by Llama deviates from each Goodreads rater's own rating of the book.

-* __Step N:__ Install required python packages by running the following in Terminal:
+* __Step O:__ Install required python packages by running the following in Terminal:
 ```
 python3 classify_with_ollama.py
 ```